christianatnacmu/mk250/README.md

 * Passport (single page, double page)

 ## Resulting file
 The resulting file is the cropped area, scaled down to the preset file and maximum quality whith a resulting file size of no more than 250kb.
+By default the original file name is used as the download filename but this can be changed.